ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - People Founder

 What you should be focused on as a founder
-- getigng the most insights about hte idea
+- getting the most insights about the idea
 - selling to people